-- Select the "Stripes (dbl click to change color)" layer. - Press A to select the Path Selection Tool (the black arrow in the toolbar). - Click on the left stripe; press Ctrl-T (Mac: cmd-T) and change the stripe length. - Click on the right stripe; press Ctrl-T (Mac: cmd-T) and change the stripe length.
+- Select the "Stripes (dbl click to change color)" layer. - Press Shift-U as many times as needed to select the Path Selection Tool (the black arrow). - Click on the left stripe; press Ctrl-T (Mac: cmd-T) and change the stripe length. - Click on the right stripe; press Ctrl-T (Mac: cmd-T) and change the stripe length.